joeltomjoseph/ResearchOverviewAI/README.md

 > Developed for Queen's University Belfast's QLab Datathon
 >> I'm still working on the name :sweat: ^^

-A tool to automate research paper processing in order to generate standardised *metadata*.
+A tool to automate research paper processing in order to generate standardised *metadata* by prompting an LLM to generate a structured output.
 - Can enable researchers to quickly search through their papers and find **relevant information**.
 - Can enable researchers to quickly find papers that are **similar to their own work**.
 - Can help students **find key topics** in each paper